THE ULTIMATE STEP-BY-STEP GUIDE FOR HOW TO DECORATE YOUR CHRISTMAS TREE LIKE A PROFESSIONAL DESIGNER!

 - Be sure to stagger them around the tree and not placed directly above or directly beside one another.

-- Place the largest pieces toward the bottom of the tree.
+- Place the largest Christmas decorations toward the bottom of the tree.

 - Mix them up – all of the items don’t need to match.